 When the pancreas stops producing digestive enzymes, it can cause a condition called exocrine pancreatic insufficiency (EPI), which commonly coexists with type 1 or type 2 diabetes.

 The digestive enzymes a person with EPI struggles to produce include:

 - Amylase for sugars and carbohydrates

 - Lipase for fats

 People with diabetes are at greater risk of developing EPI.
-Nearly 40 percent of people with T1D and nearly 30 percent of people with T2D also develop EPI.
+Nearly 40 percent of people with type 1 diabetes (T1D) and nearly 30 percent of people with type 2 diabetes (T2D) also develop EPI.

 Understanding exocrine pancreatic insufficiency